JohnD-Axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 * **Name**: Enter an appropriate name for the filter to display in a policy.
 * **Token location**: Enter the selector expression to obtain the payload to be signed.
 The content can be JWT claims, encrypted token, or you can enter a different option.

-Configure the following fields in the **Signature Key and Algorithm** tab:
+### Signature Key and Algorithm
+On the Signature Key and Algorithm tab, you can select either a symmetric or an asymmetric key to sign the JWT.
+Select the appropriate radio button and configure the fields in the corresponding section.

 * **Key type**: Select whether to sign with a private (asymmetric) key or HMAC (symmetric key).